kreshuklab/plant-seg/README.md

 Now you can simply use your model for prediction by setting the [model_name](examples/config.yaml) key to `MY_MODEL_NAME`.

 If you want your model to be part of the open-source model zoo provided with this package, please contact us.

-## Using LiftedMulticut segmentation

-As reported in our [paper](https://elifesciences.org/articles/57613), if one has a nuclei signal imaged together with the boundary signal, we could leverage the fact that one cell contains only one nucleus and use the `LiftedMultict` segmentation strategy and obtain improved segmentation.
-This workflow is now available in all PlantSeg interfaces.

-## Troubleshooting

-See [troubleshooting](https://hci-unihd.github.io/plant-seg/chapters/getting_started/troubleshooting) for a list of common issues and their solutions.

-## Tests

-In order to run tests make sure that `pytest` is installed in your conda environment.
-You can run your tests simply with `python -m pytest` or `pytest`.
-For the latter to work you need to install `plantseg` locally in "develop mode" with `pip install -e .`.

 ## Citation